iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 8 - Drive Distance Finished Response

-Response to Drive Distance packet sent after robot has finished driving.
+Response to Drive Distance packet sent after robot has finished driving or interrupted by a new movement command.

 <table>
   <tr>